 On the Devices tab, you can create, modify, and delete the devices that xMatters uses to contact you.
-You can receive xMatters notifications through email, text, voice messages, and the xMatters mobile app if you have it configured.
+You can receive xMatters notifications through email, text, voice messages, chat apps (e.g., Microsoft Teams and Slack), and the xMatters mobile app if you have it configured.

-If you don’t have any registered devices, you can add one by clicking on Set up now on the Devices tab or selecting one of the device types in the tab pane.
+If you don’t have any registered devices, you can add one by clicking Add Device on the Devices tab or by selecting one of the device types in the tab pane.

 For more information on setting up your devices, see Manage your devices.

 The Groups tab lists all of the groups that you belong to, their status, and the description that has been provided for each group.
 Depending on your role in your company, you may belong to any number of groups or you may not belong to any groups.

 If you have permission to view or manage the groups that are listed on the Groups tab, the name of the group will be a link that you can click on to view the group details.
 You can also remove yourself from a group directly from your Groups tab by opening the More Options menu (the three vertical dots at the right side of a group row) and clicking Remove from group.